Hedgeturd/SU-Font-Tool/README.md

 - Groups which holds Cells,
 - Cell Messages that contain text data,
 - Cell ColourMain that control the text colour,
-- Cell Highlight which allows for more than one text colour.
+- Cell Highlights which allows for more than one text colour.

 ## To Do
 - (Try) Add DDS Support